-fighting-will announce that it is in fact openly part of the Islamic State, as had been rumored.h If that were to occur, it would boost Islamic State efforts to encircle Damascus from the southwest as well as in Dar'a governorate, where LSY forces operate.
-Another wild card would be if the Islamic State used its southern base as h Although LSY's leader was recently killed by JF forces, there are increasing signs that LSY's activities and style parallel those of the Islamic State.
+fighting-will announce that it is in fact openly part of the Islamic State, as had been rumored.
+If that were to occur, it would boost Islamic State efforts to encircle Damascus from the southwest as well as in Dar'a governorate, where LSY forces operate.
+Another wild card would be if the Islamic State used its southern base as strategic depth if it became more degraded in the north and east due to the large-scale military campaign against it by various foes.
+Whatever happens, the Islamic State currently has a base in the south and is looking to build on what it has already accomplished since it restarted its southern push a year ago.
+CTC h Although LSY's leader was recently killed by JF forces, there are increasing signs that LSY's activities and style parallel those of the Islamic State.
 For example, LSY used takfir (excommunication and therefore legitimizing bloodshed) against a JN-aligned group Harakat al-Muthanna al-Islamiyyah in July 2014 and setting up an Islamic court in late July 2015 that mirrors the Islamic State's internal structures.
 LSY also appears resilient in the face of leadership loss, since it has continued its operations without issue.
-Jaysh al-Fatah - Southern Region, "Statement #4," November 15, 2015; Osama Abu Zeid and Joseph Adams, "Alleged Islamic State affiliate in south Syria still viable after Nusra wipes out top leadership," Syria Direct, December 1, 2015.
+Jaysh al-Fatah - Southern Region, "Statement #4," November 15, 2015; Osama Abu Zeid and Joseph Adams, "Alleged Islamic State affiliate in south Syria still viable after Nusra wipes out top leadership," Syria Direct, December 1, 2015